 Like many of the biggest races at the Punchestown Festival the Champion Chase changed considerably in 1999.
 Prior to this the Champion Chase was run as a handicap before being changed to a conditions race.
 It didn’t take long for that change to attract a higher quality of horse to the race and for it to be promoted to Grade 1 status.

-As seen above, the Punchestown Champion Chase is now a top class contest, the competitiveness of which is proven by the fact that no horse has won it more than twice.
-Sizing Europe is the only two time winner since 1999.
-His wins came as a 10 and 12-year-old respectively which highlights another important stat.
+The Punchestown Champion Chase is now a top class contest, the competitiveness of which is proven by the fact that no horse has won it more than twice.
+Un De Sceaux and Sizing Europe are the only two time winner since 1999.
+Un De Sceaux’s wins came as a 10 and 11-year old whilst Sizing Europe’s wins came as a 10 and 12-year-old which highlights another important stat.
 Winners can land at almost any age although between eight and 10 appears to be the sweet spot for those that like age trends.